 Featured / Top Image: This is the very first result searching Google Images (filtered by license to reuse) on “farce” — Honoré Daumier [Public domain], via Wikimedia Commons.
 Google can be perfect in it’s results.
 I could not dream of a more perfectly bizarre image.

-The post "A Farce Performance: Honor a Request to Remove Old Blog Comment Spam?" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2016/02/farce-performance/) on February 19, 2016.
+The post "A Farce Performance: Honor a Request to Remove Old Blog Comment Spam?" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2016/02/farce-performance/) on February 19, 2016.